danielparks/htmlize/README.md

 ## Unescaping entities into text

-This requires the `unescape` feature.
+This requires the `unescape` or `unescape_fast` feature. (`unescape` builds much faster, so unless you really need the very fastest unescape, use it.)
 To configure it:

 ```sh
 cargo add htmlize --features unescape